titanilham/bot-weather-telegram/README.md

 # Bot weather telegram ⛅

-## The bot for telegram which is written in aiogram, which shows the weather in any city and wiki.
+## The bot for telegram which is written in aiogram, which shows the weather in any city and wikipedia.

 ###